Trio of wins for Sodexo at the inaugural FM Awards UK

 Forward-thinking companies view their security teams as a key touchpoint in the workplace experience.
 Whether it’s supporting sustainability through smarter building access or contributing to wellbeing by creating a sense of safety, the modern security officer’s impact is tangible and measurable.
 This extends beyond safety and service: from electric patrol vehicles and solar-powered CCTV towers to paperless reporting systems, security operations are now aligning with wider ESG goals while maintaining resilience.

 At Sodexo, we see this evolution as part of a broader transformation in human-centred facilities management where every interaction contributes to trust, belonging, and performance.
+The future of manned security isn’t about replacing people with technology; it’s about enhancing them with better tools, better data and better opportunities to create safe, connected and welcoming workplaces.

 Are you ready to take your facilities management to the next level?